Topological interpretation of color exchange invariants: hexagonal lattice on a torus: Introduction

 \section{Introduction}

-The use of color exchange was introduced a long time ago by Kempe in its attempt to prove that four colors were always sufficient to color a planar graph~\cite{Kempe}.
-It was latter realized that such exchanges of colors cannot be used in general to reach all possible colorings of a graph: colorings form equivalence classes and there are obstructions to connect them~\cite{Tutte}.
-The same issue appeared, more recently, in the physics of magnetism where dynamics of colors (that of spins) consist precisely of exchange transformations~\cite{Huse,Sokal}.
-The existence of classes of states, or ``Kempe sectors'', makes the physical dynamics nonergodic and it is a question to understand the obstructions and, possibly, to compute the invariants of the dynamics, which are characteristic of each class.
-The subject is at the frontier of discrete mathematics which have studied under which conditions the ``reconfiguration graph'' is connected~\cite{Mohar,Heinrich}, and loop dynamics or gauge theories in physics, where ergodicity issues are particularly important, not only for technical reasons, as in Monte Carlo sampling~\cite{Huse}, but also in connection with glassy dynamics and conservation laws.
+The use of color exchange was introduced a long time ago by Kempe in his attempt to prove that four colors were always sufficient to color a planar graph so that no two neighboring sites have the same color~\cite{Kempe}.
+Color exchange consists of swapping colors in some regions of the graph -called ``Kempe chains''-, in order to resolve conflicting sites, or, by extension, to create a new coloring.
+It was latter realized that such transformations cannot be used in general to reach \textit{all} possible colorings of a graph: colorings form equivalence classes and there are obstructions to connect them~\cite{Tutte}.

-The coloring of the edges of the regular hexagonal lattice with three colors~\cite{Baxter} appears as a very simple physical model that could describe some antiferromagnetic materials (the three colors being three spins at 120$^o$), where the absence of ergodicity~\cite{Huse,Sokal,Moore} can be studied in details.
-Similar problems have been raised in two-color (dimer) models in three-dimensional lattices~\cite{dimer,Freedman}, and seem therefore to be quite a general issue.
-Concerning the problem of the hexagonal lattice, a first invariant has been found~\cite{Moharinv1,Moharinv2} and describes two (odd/even) classes of states, which are both extensive with system size~\cite{color}.
-This first invariant can be seen, mathematically, as the parity of the \textit{degree} of a color map~\cite{Fisk}.
-We recently argued that a complete classification of the sectors can be obtained by additional stable invariants~\cite{CA}.
-This needs to put aside the vast majority of sectors that result from steric constraints~\cite{CA}.
+The same issue appeared, more recently, in the physics of ``frustrated'' magnetism where dynamics of colors (that of spins) may consist precisely of successive color exchange transformations~\cite{Huse,Sokal}, rather than simple ``spin-flips''.
+The existence of classes of states, or ``Kempe sectors'', makes that physical dynamics nonergodic.
+It is a question to understand the obstructions and, possibly, to compute the invariants of the dynamics, which are characteristic of each class.
+The subject is at the frontier of discrete mathematics which have studied under which conditions the ``reconfiguration graph'' is connected~\cite{Mohar,Heinrich}, and statistical physics: \textit{e.g. }coloring satisfaction problems, $q$-state Potts models, and gauge theories.
+In all these cases, the ergodicity issues are particularly important, not only for technical reasons, as in Monte Carlo sampling~\cite{Huse}, but also in relation with glassy dynamics and conservation laws.